aldebaran/qibuild/doc/source/advanced/guide/build_configs.rst

 .. _managing-build-configs:

-Mananing build configurations
+Managing build configurations
 =============================

-In this tutorial, you will learn how to use serveral build configurations with the same sources.
+In this tutorial, you will learn how to use several build configurations with the same sources.

 The problem